charmparticle/tiktokget/README.md

  Simply install python 3.x using your package manager or the standard distribution, then install tiktokget with:

      pip3 install tiktokget

- or in Windows:

-     py -m pip install tiktokget

  Invocation is simple: